CaffeineAndLasers/CaffeineAndLasers.github.io/content/notes/3DPrintedPhDVisualisations.md

 ---
-title: 3D Printing For Better Science COmmunication
+title: 3D Printing For Better Science Communication
 date: 2025-05-29
 description: Reporting progress on a 3D visualisation to assist in my science communication.
 layout: note.liquid